alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 > A **serverless application** is more than just a Lambda Function.
 It is a combination of Lambda functions, event sources, APIs, databases, and other resources that work together to perform tasks.

-Creating serverless resources from the AWS Console is quick and easy, but as you know you should only use it for testing purposes when you are learning how it works.
+Creating serverless resources via the AWS Console is quick and easy, but it's advisable to use this approach only for testing purposes during the learning phase.
 After that, and thinking about **how to use the resources in a real project**, you will need:

 - **IaC**: to create your resources in a way that allows you to recreate them easily
 - **Version control**: to track all the code modifications